nais/salsa/README.md

 ## About

+The project is started as an initiative by the [NAIS](https://nais.io/) -NAV's Application Infrastructure Service team to establishing a cryptographic chain of custody between trusted builds and our release and code-signing workflows ( Level 2).
 [SLSA](https://github.com/slsa-framework/slsa) is a framework intended to codify and promote secure [software supply-chain](https://slsa.dev/) practices.
 This GitHub Action is used to create a SBOM / [in-toto attestation](https://github.com/in-toto/attestation) to upload, sign and verify a generated [provenance](https://slsa.dev/provenance/v0.2) using [cosign](https://github.com/sigstore/cosign).
 All predicate payloads are signed using the [DSSE](https://github.com/secure-systems-lab/dsse).

+This is not an official GitHub Action set up and maintained by the SLSA team.
+This GitHub Action is built to provide teams and developers with the ability to trace software back to the source and define the moving parts in a complex supply chain.

 ### SLSA Security Levels